Tag Archives: durban

 To download the PDF of the current edition of Radical Anthropology, click here

-Filed under Actions / Protest, Africa, Biodiversity, Commodification of Life, Corporate Globalization, Durban/COP-17, False Solutions to Climate Change, Forests, Forests and Climate Change, Indigenous Peoples, Land Grabs, REDD, Rights, Resilience, and Restoration, The Greed Economy and the Future of Forests
+Filed under Actions / Protest, Africa, Biodiversity, Corporate Globalization, False Solutions to Climate Change, Forests, Indigenous Peoples, Land Grabs, REDD, Rights, Resilience, and Restoration

 Note: This official statement below, from Kevin Buckland, was sent to the UN today regarding Orin Langelle’s Formal Complaint Against UN Security and the response Langelle received from the UN’s John Hay, UN Media Relations Officer.
 [See the response from the UN that Climate Connections posted last Friday: UN denies security used undue force when smashing camera into photographer’s face] Langelle was on assignment for Z Magazine and he is also the board chair for Global Justice Ecology Project.
 We will continue to keep you posted as things develop.-The GJEP Team